 Our Chandalar, Alaska gold mining property has seen over a hundred years of intermittent mining exploration and extraction history.
 There has been small production of gold from several alluvial, or placer gold streams, and from an array of small quartz veins that dot the property.
 However, only in very recent times is the primary source of the gold becoming evident.
-As a result of our exploration we have discovered gold disseminated in schist and in prolific micro-fractures within schist in many places and have defined a drilling target for a stratabound gold deposit at Chandalar.
+As a result of our exploration we have discovered gold disseminated in schist and in prolific microfractures within schist in many places and have defined a drilling target for a stratabound gold deposit at Chandalar.
 Worldwide, this type of deposit is large by its very nature.
 It is typically low grade but capable of containing millions of ounces of extractable gold.

-2012 Exploration Plans
+2013 Exploration Plans

-In 2012, we plan to continue our drilling plan which was begun in 2011, modified to reflect data acquired in the 2011 field season.
+In 2013, we plan to continue our drilling plan which was begun in 2011, modified to reflect data acquired in the 2011 field season.
+We did not perform any significant exploration activities in 2012.
 Our principal exploration target is the newly identified hard-rock stratabound gold target.
-Subject to obtaining sufficient financing, a 15,000-foot diamond-core drilling program consisting of approximately 20 to 25 drill holes to explore this structure is planned for the 2012 summer field season.
+Subject to obtaining sufficient financing, we expect to commence a 15,000-foot diamond-core drilling program consisting of approximately 20 to 25 drill holes to explore this structure is planned for the 2013 summer field season.
 The drilling would test a zone of schist, or sequence of schist beds, that our geologists have identified as fertile for discovery of a stratabound type of gold deposit.
 Our targeted drilling area is approximately 1,800 feet wide and over five miles long, where it ends under the Little Squaw Creek alluvial gold deposit.
 We believe that the erosion of this schist is the source of the alluvial gold in Little Squaw Creek and all of the other creeks in the Chandalar district.
 An independent contractor would be used for the diamond-core drilling and independent certified laboratories would be used for analyses.
 The estimated cost for the entire program is approximately \$1.5 to \$2.0 million dollars.